Monthly Tech-Tip from Tony Hansen SignUp

 Phase separation is a phenomenon that occurs in transparent ceramic glazes.
 Discontinuities in the internal glass matrix affect clarity and color.

-Key phrases linking here: phase separation, phase changes - Learn more
+Key phrases linking here: phase separation, phase separate, phase changes - Learn more

 Details

-Phase separation occurs when a glass melt separates into two or more liquids of slightly different chemistry (and therefore potentially different fired appearance and physical presence).
-The homogeneity of the fluidity of the melt can be disrupted late in the melting process or even in the cooling.
-It can develop as a product of the nature of the powder glaze layer or the way particles decompose and interact (or fail to interact).
+Phase separation produces discontinuities at the micro-scale, the glass melt separates into droplets of two or more liquids of slightly different chemistry (and therefore potentially different fired characteristics).
+The homogeneity of the fluidity of the melt, as a whole, can be disrupted by the sum of phase changes occurring late in the melting process (or even in the cooling).
+It can develop as a product of the nature of the powdered batch or the way particles decompose and interact (or fail to interact).
 Oxides that influence color and other surface characteristics can preferentially gather in one of the phases producing variegation.

 Phase separation is a problem in glazes that need to be transparent and crystal clear.
 The internal surfaces created by the discontinuities scatter light and impede transparency.
 The glass industry employs judicious additions of Al2O3 and Na2O3 to suppress phase separation (they understand excessive Al2O3 to be implicated in devitrification, although in ceramics this seems counter intuitive; excessive Na2O3 will raise thermal expansion).